2025–26 Paris Saint-Germain FC season

-The 2025–26 season is the 56th season in the history of Paris Saint-Germain, and the club's 52nd consecutive season in the French top flight.
-The club is participating in Ligue 1, the Coupe de France, the Trophée des Champions, the UEFA Champions League, the UEFA Super Cup and the FIFA Intercontinental Cup.
+The 2025–26 season was the 56th season in the history of Paris Saint-Germain, and the club's 52nd consecutive season in the French top flight.
+The club participated in Ligue 1, the Coupe de France, the Trophée des Champions, the UEFA Champions League, the UEFA Super Cup and the FIFA Intercontinental Cup.

+PSG became world champions for the first time when they won the FIFA Intercontinental Cup, defeating Flamengo of Brazil on penalties in the final on 17 December 2025.
+They also accomplished the rare sextuple, as this was their sixth trophy won in the same calendar year.

+PSG won a second consecutive Champions League title after defeating Arsenal on penalties in the final on 30 May 2026.

 Squad information

-Players and squad numbers last updated on 2 September 2025.
+Players and squad numbers last updated on 2 February 2026.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.